 Sanders is a Fujifilm ambassador as well as a speaker and mentor in the photography world.
-He started his photographic career as a fashion and advertising photographer.
-He now creates still photographs that are aptly named the ‘Still’ series.
-His work takes a minimalist approach to landscape photography.
+He started his career as a fashion and advertising photographer.

 This mindful approach to photography produces landscapes that let your mind wander.
 This is why many people like the work as prints.
 They allow the viewer to create their own world.

 Lizzie Shepard is a British heavyweight in the landscape photography scene.
-Specialising in landscape, nature, and travel, she understands how landscapes best fit into frame.
-The way she does this is by putting a hectic setting into a formal composition.
+Specializing in landscape, nature, and travel, she understands how landscapes best fit into a frame.
+She does this by putting a hectic setting into a formal composition.

 Shepard is now on the judging panel for the Landscape Photographer of the Year Awards.
 Her time and skill in landscape photography have become noticed by the best in the field.